Diictodon: Lifestyle

 As a therapsid, Diictodon shared many features with modern-day mammals.
 Most noticeably, they made burrows into the earth, but most reached up to 0.5 m in depth, suggesting that they might have been infrequent diggers and occupied abandoned burrows.
 Still, many scientists believe that Diictodon lived like the modern gopher.
 Their burrows could have been used to escape the heat of the desert, which was the dominant environment on the continent of Pangaea in the Late Permian Period.
 Inside these burrows, nests have been found, where Diictodon skeletons are present.
 They constituted of quite a gregarious lifestyle with numerous burrows in 500 square meters of space.
 However, their burrows were unconnected and did not form any large colonies.
 Many Diictodon nested close to flood plains, and some specimens may have been killed as water flowed into the nests, drowning the animals.
 Diictidon's primary utilization of humeral excursion rather than forearm extension aided in employing rotation thrusting when burrowing.

 Diictodon had no known rival species competing in its niche, so they may have competed primarily with others of their species for the little plant material available.
 Fossils of infant Diictodon discovered in brood chambers in some burrows suggest there was parental care in the genus, and that males seem to have been involved in raising the infants, based on the fact that some adults in said burrows had tusks.

 Diet

 Like all dicynodonts, Diictodon were herbivorous.
 They used their beaks to break off pieces of the sparse desert shrubs.
 Like modern desert animals, Diictodon may have had unusually efficient digestive systems, due to the lack of nutrients present in desert plants.
 As burrowing animals, they may have fed off of water-rich plant tubers.

+Metabolism

+The δ^{18}O_{p} values of Diictodon suggest that it was an ectothermic animal.